Exact, Average, and Broken Symmetries in a Simple Adaptive Monitored Circuit: Discussions

 We have focused on (1+1)d and (2+1)d circuits in this paper, yet our circuit setup as well as the analytical methods (the cluster model and the map to majority vote) are general and works for arbitrary dimensions and arbitrary lattices.
 Conversely, besides the majority vote, one could also consider other interesting classical dynamics.
 For example, it would be interesting to investigate the ``quantum version" of the nontrivial cellular automaton that shows robust order even in 1d \cite{GAC,Gac_guide}.

-As mentioned in the main text, the exact symmetry is different from the strong symmetry.
-This is due to the randomness of the signs of $\braket{U}$.
-Nonetheless, a single adaptive (based on nonlocal information of the measurement schedule and outcomes) $Z$-flip is enough to correct its sign and ensure $\braket{U}=1$ in the $X$-dominated phase, and will result in a strong symmetric density matrix $U\rho=\rho$.
-Recently, Refs. \cite{ma2023topological,fidelity} discuss order parameters that detect the strong-to-weak symmetry breaking, which are related to a Reny\'i-2 correlator.
-We expect a similar order parameter nonlinear in the density matrix could detect our exact-to-average symmetry breaking, which resembles the Edward-Anderson \cite{Edwards_1975} order parameter $\overline{\langle Z_1Z_{L/2}\rangle^2}$.
-We leave this curiosity for future work.

 We hope that exact, (strong), average symmetries and their breaking can deepen our understanding of general non-equilibrium dynamics in quantum circuits, and again further exploration of this area is reserved for future studies.
+For example, for a general symmetry group $G$, can there be (adaptive) monitored circuit that breaks the strong $G$ symmetry to a weak $H$ symmetry and further trivial symmetry?
+In the manuscript we have focused on the case where $H=G=\mathbb{Z}_2$ for the entanglement transition and $H=\{id\}$ for the ordering transition.
+It would be interesting to find the connections with other existing symmetric circuits such as \cite{PhysRevX.12.041002,PhysRevB.108.054307} and also other examples where $H\subset G$ is in general a subgroup of $G$.
+Furthermore, in the case where $G$ is anomalous, more exotic physics can potentially show up such as multipartite entanglement \cite{lessa2024mixedstatequantumanomalymultipartite} and generalized SPTs \cite{yu2025gaplesssymmetryprotectedtopologicalstates}.